Have you ever been discouraged in your parenthood journey? Do you have a loved one who seems to have gone away from the Lord?

 I had a glimpse of the heart of God from what I had experienced as a parent.
 I learned what it meant to really let go and let God.
 I don’t think I have really experienced the power of prayer until I went through the difficulties of parenting.

-What encouragement can you give someone whose child or a loved one seem to be away from the Lord?
+What encouragement can you give someone whose child or a loved one seems to be away from the Lord?

 The best thing we can do for our children or loved ones is to pray for them.
 We need to fight for their souls on our knees.
 The battleground of the enemy is for the minds of our children and the way to fight back is through prayer.